Converting Harness-Driven Models to Use Harness-Free External Inputs

 - Click the Block Name radio button.

-- Click the Options button and select Compile from the dropdown.
-This will provide some verification on the mapping.
+- Click the Options button and select Update Model.
+This verifies the mapping.

 - Click the Map button.